Bespoke course finder tool

 “The team at Squiz are all experts in their field.
 They worked hard to develop a solution that exceeded our objectives in a very short timeframe, putting user needs at the forefront of their developments at every stage,” said Steph Upton Head of Marketing at UAL.

-Autocomplete and suggestions to increase click-through
+Predictive search to increase click-through

-An autocomplete feature has been implemented to guide users toward existing and more relevant results.
+A predictive search feature has been implemented to guide users toward existing and more relevant results.

 Courses are then immediately suggested further below.
 UAL is then using two simple tricks to increase click-through.